lburgazzoli/lburgazzoli.github.io/content/posts/2024-01-14_Apache_Camel_meets_Wasm_part_1.md

 }
 ```

+### Data processing

-Now we can implement the real function which ins this case does nothing more that take the input body and make it upper case:
+Now we can implement the data processing function which ins this case does nothing more that take the input body and make it upper case:

 ```rust
 #[derive(Serialize, Deserialize)]